 Winter poses many challenges for houseplants.
 Fewer daylight hours, low temperatures, and dry air often create havoc for many plant parents and their cherished green friends.
 You may be watering correctly and placing the plants in the most favorable light, yet something in your home could still be hurting them.
 And no, it's not your lack of a green thumb.
 It is all about maintaining humidity.

-The Actual Perpetrator: Dry Indoor Air
+The Actual Culprit: Dry Indoor Air

 Why Dry Air Harms Plants